NEW: Get project updates onTwitterandMastodon

 Verify the Issuer has been initialized correctly using kubectl describe.

-$ kubectl describe issuer tpp-issuer --namespace='NAMESPACE OF YOUR ISSUER RESOURCE'
+$ kubectl describe issuer corp-issuer --namespace='NAMESPACE OF YOUR ISSUER RESOURCE'

-You are now ready to issue certificates using the newly provisioned Venafi Issuer and Trust Protection Platform.
+You are now ready to issue certificates using the newly provisioned CyberArk Issuer and CyberArk Certificate Manager Self-Hosted.

 Read the Requesting Certificates document for more information on how to create Certificate resources.